CE marking and UKCA marking of construction products

 We have experience with:-

-However we add new standards constantly, so please contact us to discuss your needs or to discuss how CE and UKCA marks apply after December 2020.
+However we add new standards constantly, so please contact us to discuss your needs or to discuss how CE and UKCA marks apply now that Brexit transition is complete.

-For the latest guidance on UKCA marking is here.
+For the latest guidance on UKCA marking see here.